Biases in Administrative Service Encounters: Transitioning from Human to Artificial Intelligence

 Potential Impact

 AI has the potential to improve service delivery, but there are also risks for the legitimacy of democracy.
-Without further research, the introduction of AI threatens to merely shift biases from one venue (civil servants) to another (AI agents).
+Without further research, the introduction of AI threatens to merely shift biases from one venue (civil servants) to another (AI agent).

 Project Contributions